cyclic-software/docs/docs/concepts/transactions.md

 ## Limitations
-- Cyclic currently allows viewing transactions from the last 15 minutes.
+- Cyclic currently allows viewing transactions from the last 15 minutes
 - Keyword and date filters are not yet available